irsbugs/cmrt/Simulation Website.md

 ```
 cmrailtr@CMRT-Demo:~$ php -m
 ```
-Another way to check which PHP modules are installed is to get a listing of the `/etc/php/8.3/mods-available folder`:
+Another way to check which PHP modules are installed is to get a listing of the `/etc/php/8.3/mods-available directory`:
 ```
 cmrailtr@CMRT-Demo:~$ ls /etc/php/8.3/mods-available
 apcu.ini      ftp.ini        mysqli.ini     shmop.ini      xml.ini